 2. When you don’t know where your stop goes

 Even if you have spotted a great setup it does not always mean that you have to jump in the market.
-If you can’t find a reasonable price level for your stop loss, or have to set your stop too far away and, therefore, have a reward:risk ratio that is too small, don’t take that trade.
+If you can’t find a reasonable price level for your stop loss, or you have to set your stop too far away and, therefore, have a reward:risk ratio that is too small, don’t take that trade.

 3. If the market does not favor your system

 This is something 99% of all trading books miss and it shows a lack of self-awareness in trading.
 Ask yourself “what is it that my trading system does?”
 Do you have a trend following system and look for high momentum plays?
 Do you trade ranges and wait for clearly defined range boundaries without momentum?
 Or do you fade trends and look for trend exhaustion and losing momentum?
+Do you need a market with low volatility where price action respects support and resistance levels and gives clear patterns?

-4. When you want to increase your size
+4. When you want to “catch up”

 5. When you think that markets are “too high” or “too low”

-6. If price has already moved away from the best entry
+6. If price has already moved away from the best entry – don’t chase!

 Sometimes, we miss trades or don’t see the setup when it forms on our charts.
 The worst thing you can do is try to chase price and enter the trade late.
-Chasing a trade means that you place your stop too far away or at an unreasonable level.
-Additionally, your take profit will be too close or you have to use a wider take profit target that doesn’t make sense.

 You can’t catch all setups and that’s ok.
 Don’t chase trades.
 You can always find a new setup, but you can’t get your money back after making a mistake.